It’s Not the Market Slowing You Down

 Even in slower or more cautious environments, the market does not stop.

 Transactions continue.
 Properties change hands.
 Opportunities still emerge, often with less competition and more favourable negotiation conditions.
 In some cases, these environments can offer better entry points than periods of strong momentum.
+The difference is not the absence of opportunity.
+It is the absence of urgency.

 When sentiment is mixed, fewer buyers are actively competing.
 Sellers who remain in the market are often more flexible.
 Pricing becomes less aggressive, and conditions open up in ways that are not available during high-confidence cycles.